The US Should Push for Peace in Yemen

 In early July, the Saudi Arabian-led coalition halted its siege of the Yemeni port of Hodeidah to allow space for UN efforts to negotiate a political settlement.
 After three plus years of conflict, the United States, through its support of the coalition, has not achieved its strategic goals in the region, while also suffering harm to its international reputation.
 The Trump Administration should take this opportunity to press its allies, Saudi Arabia and the United Arab Emirates (UAE), to negotiate an end to the civil war in Yemen.

 However, the war has failed to accomplish the United States’ goal of restricting Iran’s influence in the region.
-Instead, while there is little publicly available data, to the Houthi rebels has likely escalated as the conflict has worn on.
+Instead, while there is little publicly available data, Iranian assistance to the Houthi rebels has likely escalated as the conflict has worn on.
 The war has therefore only further entrenched Iranian influence over the Arabian Peninsula.
 In the meantime, the humanitarian fallout of the fighting has left more than 10,000 dead and millions in need of humanitarian aid, generating the largest cholera epidemic in history.
-Thus, the conflict has eroded the United States’ international reputation while simultaneously to push back against human rights violations committed by the Syrian government.
+Thus, the conflict has eroded the United States’ international reputation while simultaneously hindering US efforts to push back against human rights violations committed by the Syrian government.

 The pause in fighting over Hodeidah has opened a window of opportunity for negotiations to end the conflict with a political settlement.
 Martin Griffiths, the recently appointed UN envoy to Yemen, has presented a peace plan that would include a phased withdrawal of both sides from Hodeidah, with the port facility falling under UN control.
 This would create the framework for a broader national ceasefire and return to peace negotiations.
-Yet, the deal is without the backing of the United States and the Saudi-led coalition.
+Yet, the deal is unlikely to succeed without the backing of the United States and the Saudi-led coalition.